zjmorgan/rmc-discord/docs/tutorials/mno/index.md

 **Hints**
 - View the data in logarithmic scale to better observe the diffuse scattering.
 - Select a region of interest that covers at least the primitive features of the observed diffuse scattering.
-- Check for complete Bragg peak removal by switching between linear and logarithmic scaling.

 ### **Refinement tab**